Click here for more details on how we manage sustainability

-Our materiality assessment process 2013-2014 aligns with reporting principles expected by GRI and Accountability and shows our material aspects and where the relevant impacts occur in our value chain.
+Our materiality assessment process 2013 – 2016 aligns with reporting principles expected by GRI and Accountability; it shows our material aspects and where the relevant impacts occur in our value chain.

 We assess the potential impact on (i) the business and (ii) external stakeholders and the environment.
 Potential risks/opportunities were assessed during a materiality workshop attended by senior management and our Enterprise Risk Management team in June 2013.
 The prioritisation process was informed by other internal meeting, peer review, engagement with international NGOs as well as social impact assessments at site level.
 As part of our assessment we reviewed the Additional Guidance shown on p20 of GRI's Food Processing Sector Disclosure guidance.
 In this regard, our Report presents our management approach and performance relating to sourcing (note, our risk assessment indicates that Genetically Modified Organisms are not a significant area of risk, and animal welfare is not relevant to IndoAgri's operations).
 Stakeholder engagement through the year provides information for the materiality assessment.

 In 2014, we organised another workshop for our management team to review the 2013 materiality assessment and to align it to the GRI G4 Guidelines.
 It was concluded that the current materiality assessment and ongoing sustainability programmes were relevant and on track.
 All of our key material issues affect both our internal and external stakeholders.